Updated: Jun 21

 One thing led to another, and currently Ashley partners with firms who follow ethical e-waste management, to ensure at least 40% of the waste is recycled.
 Extended Producer Responsibility organizations come together to form groups to make take back easier.
 The current vision is the education and upskilling of unskilled informal sector, based on the Norway model, in which the government collects, and the private sector finances.

 Group Tenplus, was the first and till recently the only e-collection centre in Goa authorised by the Goa Pollution Control Board and among the 150 collection centres in the country.
-There are currently recognise two collection centres around Goa and since inception, we have recycled a total of 450 tonnes.” explains Ashley.
+They are allowed to accept all batteries except pen cell ones as the "The GSPCB plans on collecting pen cell batteries through the waste management corporation.
+They currently recognise two collection centres around Goa and since inception, we have recycled a total of 450 tonnes.” explains Ashley.
 “This is still a far cry from the over 900 tonnes that gets generated every year.”

 Do contact Group Tenplus at 98231 18321, to recycle your e-waste.